 The exploitive practice of pushing existing workers to essentially do two jobs at their own expense has not escaped government scrutiny.
 The Department of Labor recovered $225 million in back wages for employees in fiscal 2011, up from $176 million in 2010, and added 300 wage-and-hour investigators to its ranks over the past two years.

 “It’s a very lucrative business practice to underpay your workers,” said Catherine Ruckelshaus, legal co-director of the National Employment Law Project, a research organization that advocates for workers.
-According to Ruckelshaus, while underpayment has been common for lower wage jobs like janitors, construction workers, and home-care workers for years, this recession ushered in an era of employers squeezing higher wage workers as well.
+According to Ruckelshaus, while underpayment has been common for lower wage jobs like janitors, construction workers, and home-care workers for years, this recession ushered in an era of employers squeezing higher wage workers as well, Ruckelshaus said.
 “We’ve seen employers sometimes calling higher-wage workers exempt from overtime when they shouldn’t be exempt, or just asking employees to work off the clock because there are fewer workers around to do the same job,” Ruckelshaus said.

 A law in place from 1938 called the Fair Labor Standards Act requires employers to pay workers at least the federal minimum wage, which is currently $7.25, for hours worked as well as overtime pay equal to one-and-a-half times the employee’s regular rate for hours worked in excess of forty per work week.
 Salaried employees are generally exempt from that rule if they are “employed in a bona fide executive, administrative, or professional capacity.”
 It is up to employers to determine which category workers fall into.